-The son for whom I do support work had another event he wanted to go to in Oxfordshire, and after some deliberation, I decided to bite the bullet and shell out a large sum of money to visit Blenheim Palace, even though every fibre of me was advising - strenuously - against this voluntary exposure to extreme wealth.
+Son the Elder had another event he needed me to drive him to in Oxfordshire, and after some deliberation, I decided to bite the bullet and shell out a large sum of money to visit Blenheim Palace while he was there, even though every fibre of me was advising against paying a lot of money to expose myself - voluntarily - to a display of extreme wealth and privilege.

-Then, ten minutes before my departure, I went on the website to book a ticket, the clickable box wouldn't click and it said it was taking bookings for 2025.
-I left home to pick up my son dismayed at the prospect of nine hours in a foreign county with my plan for the day in ruins, and cursing people whose lives run so smoothly, they can plan that many months ahead.
+Then, when I went on the website to book a ticket ten minutes before my departure, the clickable box wouldn't click and it said it was taking bookings for 2025.
+I set off to pick up my son dismayed at the prospect of whiling away nine hours in a foreign county with my plan for the day in ruins, and cursing people whose lives run so smoothly, they can plan that many months in advance.

 But while parked up in Botley, leafing through a couple of books of Cotswold walks I'd grabbed as I left, I saw there was one that went right through the park, using several footpaths.
 Which meant I could get in without a ticket after all, and hopefully still get to see the oaks.
 So off I set for Woodstock.